ngen-brett/gitlab-ce/doc/user/project/pipelines/settings.md

 ## Git shallow clone

-NOTE: **Note**:
-As of GitLab 12.0, newly created projects will automaticallyl have a default `git depth` value of `50`.
+> **Note**: As of GitLab 12.0, newly created projects will automaticallyl have a default `git depth` value of `50`.

 It is possible to limit the number of changes that GitLab CI will fetch when cloning